NoneShen/Poly-document/new_product/integrate_contracts/launch.md

 > Please note that the IDs on the TestNet and the MainNet are different.

 - The transaction hasn't been completed on the target chain:
-    - Call the API getmanualtxdata with poly chain hash (the second transaction hash).
+    - Call the API `getmanualtxdata` with Poly chain hash (the second transaction hash).

    API
     ```